 Once your body fat is in the right margins, then you're looking for a healthy mix of cardio and anaerobic exercise.
 Cardio is good for general hormone regulation.
 The anaerobic stuff will specifically stimulate more testosterone production.
 That means that growing a great beard is easier when you lift weights.
 Even if you're one of those guys who's really against gym memberships, you can steal some ideas from CrossFit and look for ways to get an anaerobic workout without dumbbells.

 Ultimately, there's a key lesson here.
-When your dad told you that doing chores would put hair on your chest, he might have actually been right.
+When your dad told you that doing chores would put hair on your chest, he might have been right.

 As for animal products, that's not just meat.
 It includes all dairy (including cheese) and a ridiculous range of things you might eat or drink.
-The first thing to understand is that animal products don't necessarily mess with your hormones.
+The thing to understand is that animal products don't necessarily mess with your hormones.
 It mostly depends on what hormones were injected into the animal while it was being raised.

 The lesson here is that you might have to choose between getting to a healthy weight and optimizing your beard.
 That's ok.
 You can still grow a beard while you lose weight.
-Once you hit that goal weight, then you'll be able to grow your best beard.
+Once you hit that goal weight, you'll be able to grow your best beard.

 For all of you who don't want or need to lose weight, count your calories.
 You need to be in caloric equilibrium to have the very best hair growth.

-Eat the Right Stuff
+Eat the right stuff

 Calories aside, your body needs specific nutrients to grow hair.
-In general, you want a general spectrum of vitamins and minerals.
+In general, you want a spectrum of vitamins and minerals.
 You also need healthy levels of carbohydrates, fats, and proteins.
-Hair is mostly protein, so getting essential amino acids is important, but carbs and fats both play a role.
+Hair is mostly protein, so getting essential amino acids is important, but carbs and fats play a role.